 Born in Strasbourg in 1984.
 After studying philosophy and dramatic arts in France, she studied film at Institute of Media Arts, in Belgium.
 Her first feature, Baden Baden (2016), was shown at Berlin International Film Festival.
 In parallel, Rachel graduated as lieutenant from the French army, where she served in the Sahel desert in 2017.
 Our Men is her second feature film.

 Born in Romania in 1977.
 He graduated in the filmmaking department of media at the University of Bucharest.
 In 2009, he made his debut in feature films direction with The Happiest Girl in the World.
 From him, Mostra presented the feature films Aferim!
-(2015), winner of the Silver Bear for best director at the Berlin International Film Festival, Scarred Hearts (2016), winner of Special Jury Prize at Locarno, and I Do Not Care if We Go Down in History as Barbarians (2018), best film at Karlovy Vary.
+(2015), winner of the Silver Bear for best director at the Berlin; Scarred Hearts (2016), winner of the Special Jury Prize at Locarno; I Do Not Care if We Go Down in History as Barbarians (2018), best film at Karlovy Vary; and Bad Luck Banging or Loony Porn (2021), winner of the Golden Bear at Berlin Film Festival.

 Born in Romania in 1971.
 He graduated from the Academy of Theatre and Film in Bucharest.
 Muntean directed the fictional features The Rage (2003), The Paper Will Be Blue (2006), Boogie (2008), Tuesday, After Christmas (2010), One Floor Below (2015), and Alice T. (2018), and the documental Vorbitor (2011), co-directed with Alexandru Baciu.
 His films were presented at film festivals like Cannes, Locarno, Toronto, IndieLisboa and Mar del Plata.